Work Equipment in Healthcare

 - Where necessary, post warning notices and safe operating procedures alongside machines to remind operators and others of the dangers they impose and safe work practices.
 Many machine suppliers provide suitable notices.

-- Where equipment is classed as a medical device give due regard to the Medical Devices Regulations (see the Irish Medicine Board’s website for further information on medical devices).
+- Where equipment is classed as a medical device give due regard to the Medical Devices Regulations (visit the Health Products Regulatory Authority for further information on medical devices).

 Further information on Work Equipment